 the loss of Jewish national independence and the aggression of Rome…Natural humiliation was hurting and burning.
 The balm for that burning humiliation was humility.
 For humility cannot be humiliated…Thus he asked his people to learn from him, “For I am meek and lowly in heart; and ye shall find rest unto your souls.
 For my yoke is easy, and my burden is light.”

 Reading this section, I was both amazed and humbled.
 It strikes at the heart of identity.
 Jesus knew who he was.
 No humiliation could downgrade his dignity.
 Nothing could deal a blow to his identity in any way, because it did not need to be defended.

 As followers of Jesus today, our identity is secure, given to us by God in Christ.
 We are sons and daughters of the kingdom.
 As 1 John 3:1 says, “See how very much our Father loves us, for he calls us his children, and that is what we are!
 But the people who belong to this world don’t recognize that we are God’s children because they don’t know him” (NLT).
 We can rest and trust in our identity, even if we cannot expect the world to see us through the eyes of God.
 Humility cannot be humiliated.

-In my next post, I’ll conclude this look at Thurman’s book, beginning with his discussion of the “three hounds of hell that track the trail of the disinherited” (fear, hypocrisy, and hatred).
+In my next post, I’ll conclude this look at Thurman’s book, beginning with his discussion of the “three hounds of hell that track the trail of the disinherited” (fear, deception, and hatred).